Guest blog by Randal Whitmore from Home Luv

 Tip 4: Flooring considerations

 One way of doing this is by using a bed frame with taller legs and a lattice headboard.
-The gaps in between its structure prevent it from blocking out the parts of the room that it would otherwise hide.
+The gaps in between its structure prevent it from blocking out parts of the room that it would otherwise hide.

 Another tip worth trying is changing the type of flooring in your bedroom.
 If you prefer to have carpet, be sure to use a light or neutral one because this will reflect natural light better than dark carpet which will absorb any light cast on it.